spiral/docs/http/cookies.md

 }
 ```

-As you can see, this option does not provide a convenient way to create cookies, however you can directly write the header in cases where you want to control the cookie content manually.
+As you may see this option does not provide too convinient way to create cookies, hovewer you can use direct header writing at any moment in cases where you want to control cookie content manually.

-> The CookieManager middleware (see next) will not encrypt cookies specified as simple string headers.
-This is not recommended due to potential problems while decrypting cookies.
+> CookieManager middleware (see next) will not encrypt cookies specified as simple string headers.
+Do not use direct header writing without really specific reason.

 ## Set-Cookie object header
-Another way to create cookies requires direct access to the `Response` object but provides a simplified interface to generate cookies.
+Another way to create cookie still involves direct access to the `Response` but provides simplified interface to generate cookie.
-In this case, the header line will not be a string but instead will be  a `Cookie` object where the values are stored as class properties.

 In this case header line will be represent not as string but as `Cookie` object where values stored as class properties.